abpai/templates.gas/README.md

 -   **ESLint & Prettier:** For consistent code style and quality.
 -   **Vitest:** A blazing-fast unit testing framework.
 -   **Client-Server Communication:** Includes a sidebar example demonstrating how to call server-side TypeScript functions from your client-side UI.
--   **Automated Deployment:** A pre-configured GitHub Actions workflow to automatically deploy your script on pushes to the `main` branch.

 ## Getting Started